Can I search the library on my mobile phone?

 - You can save records for viewing.

 - Clicking on My library account allows you to vew items checked out, renew checked out items, view fines, view and cancel book/dvd requests.

-How accessible is Library Web Site or the the Library Search Tool (Catalog) for those with a disability?
+How accessible is the Library Web Site for those with a disability?

-Library Web Site and Search Tool are designed to be accessible by all and is compliant with the U.S. government's Section 508 standards for web site accessibility.
+Library Web Site is designed to be accessible by all and is compliant with the U.S. government's Section 508 standards for web site accessibility.
 This compliance is essential for library patrons with disabilities because it makes sites more accessible with screen reading software.